 Before you get started on your DIY veranda, one important question that many people have asked me is – Does my DIY veranda require planning permission?
 More often than not you won’t need planning permission but check the below list and keep your construction within the guidelines.
 You can also check the UK Planning Portal for more information and it’s always worth checking with your local planning department before you get started.

 Another thing is to make sure you don’t want to extend your home any time soon.
-We had been debating a downstairs extension, so we waited to add on a veranda until we had firmly decided we were not going ahead with the extension.
-Otherwise we’d be removing the entire veranda and putting it on the back of our new extension which would be a lot of wasted effort.
-If you are thinking of adding an extension then you might want to wait too as it would be quite a task to remove the veranda and rebuild it again, plus it risks getting damaged and costing you more in the long run to replace parts.
-If you are thinking of an extension then check out your local extension builders north London or nearby for quotes before you get started on your veranda.
+We had been debating a single storey extension, so postponed the veranda until we had firmly decided this was not required.
+If you’re thinking of extending your property then check out your local extension builders north London for quotes before you get started on your veranda.

 Veranda planning permission requirements:

 - Must not be wider than the existing building.